MK2112/minicorpus/Readme.md

 ### 160M Benchmark Insights

 The project produced a Pythia 160M and a Pythia 1.4B trained on the original MiniPile as baselines.<br>
 Additionally, the project produced six Pythia 160M models exploring distinct ideas for improvement and another seven Pythia 160M ablation models, concerning investigations of scaling effects of distillation parameters, the distillation dataset size and the training step count.
 An additional three 1.4B parameter models were trained with the reproduction MiniPile, the most promising distillation candidate (size-density-weighted sampling) and the lowest example count distillation dataset (size-density-weighted pico), respectively.
-A total of 14 datasets has been released on [HuggingFace](https://huggingface.co/Marcus2112), along with [all trained models](https://huggingface.co/collections/Marcus2112/minicorpus-6786d549d80a994a21989c5a).
+A total of 15 datasets has been released on [HuggingFace](https://huggingface.co/Marcus2112), along with [all trained models](https://huggingface.co/collections/Marcus2112/minicorpus-6786d549d80a994a21989c5a).
 (Individual links to models and datasets are listed further below.)

-For the 160M model benchmarks, we see that all of the 'improved' MiniPile model variants maintain similar MMLU performance (0.230, which is slightly worse than random guessing at 0.250), undercutting the original MiniPile (0.270) slightly.
+For the Pythia 160M model benchmarks, we see that all of the 'improved' MiniPile model variants maintain similar MMLU performance (0.230, which is slightly worse than random guessing at 0.250), undercutting the original MiniPile (0.270) slightly.
 WinoGrande shows high consistency across MiniPile model variants, too.
 Compared to the Pile-trained model, every MiniPile model variant indicates catastrophic failure on both versions of Lambada, with perplexity scores in the millions.
 However, Blimp scores show only moderate degradation from the Pile-trained baseline, indicating a high retention of reasoning capabilities.

 The 160M MiniPile baseline shows highest MMLU (0.270) and competitive ARC-Challenge scores (0.213), while 160M Density shows best WinoGrande (0.520) and solid Blimp (0.550) scores, and at the same time being approx. 6% smaller in training example count compared to MiniPile, and 13% smaller in memory footprint than the MiniPile reproduction.

 Of the attempted improvements, the "Low Density" version shows overall lowest scores, beating the reproduction only slightly in the Blimp benchmark.
 This implies that it is important to enforce capturing diversity, but to also still sufficiently capture dense, similar regions of data instead of overly prefering sparse, unique example regions.

-When solely regarding the 160M results, one could interpret that:
+When solely regarding the Pythia 160M results, one could interpret that:
 - Dataset size scales with core capabilities, but only to a disproportionately lower degree
 - Quality and representation capability of examples matters more than quantity
 - Dense regions of data contain learning signal, while sparse regions contain diversity, which we also have to make sure to consider and include

 Notably, Density Tiny, Nano and Pico versions show performance degradation, but this effect turns out surprisingly minimal.

-Again, considering only the 160M results, one could think that this would be due to:
+Again, considering only the Pythia 160M results, one could think that this would be due to:
 - The deduplicated Pile potentially still containing duplicates, granting the maintaining of signal strength on smaller subsets
 - Size-density-proportionate sampling identifying truly fundamental examples that encode key patterns
-- Model capacity as a limiting factor rather than data, and therefore larger datasets or longer training runs may lead the 160M architecture to overfit
+- Model capacity as a limiting factor rather than data, and therefore larger datasets or longer training runs may lead the Pythia 160M architecture to overfit

 ### 160M Step Count Ablation Studies

-Two ablation studies on 160M Density and 160M Density Pico were conducted with an increased step count from the original 1.5 to now 2 epochs each.
+Two ablation studies on Pythia 160M Density and Pythia 160M Density Pico were conducted with an increased step count from the original 1.5 to now 2 epochs each.
 If the compressed datasets truly were to contain more concentrated, representative knowledge, then:

 1. If the model hasn't reached its architectural capacity limit: